1031 exchanges are complex and often confusing. Here is a list of the most frequently asked questions we get about 1031 exchanges.

 In a 1031 exchange, your relinquished property and your replacement property must be like-kind.
 Like-kind properties have the same “nature or character,” even if they differ in grade or quality.

-- Like-Kind Real Property: In the realm or real property the like–kind standard in broadly construed.
+Like-Kind Real Property: In the realm of real property the like–kind standard is broadly construed.
 For example, rural raw land in Texas may be exchanged for a condominium in New York City because they are both real estate, and any differences between them are merely in the grade or quality, not in character.

 More about like-kind property here.